 All amounts are for students entering St. Ambrose in the 2015-16 academic year.

 $20,000 per year (for high school students only, on campus residents only).
 Qualifications: 30+ ACT/1320+ SAT (critical reading and math only) and straight A's (based on 4.0 scale, unweighted) for the first six semesters in high school.
 May be offset by state and/or federal aid if eligible.
+Note: Trustee scholarships require that recipients maintain a minimum GPA of 3.25 at all times and eligibility lasts up to four academic years.

 $10,000 to $16,000 per year.
 Based on high school GPA and ACT/SAT score.